vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Don't watch the clock; do what it does.
 Keep going." - Sam Levenson
 > 1. "The greatest glory in living lies not in never falling, but in rising every time we fall." - Nelson Mandela
 > 1. "It always seems impossible until it’s done." - Nelson Mandela
+> 1. "The only way to achieve the impossible is to believe it is possible." - Charles Kingsleigh -- **Here**

 ---

 ## Perseverance - V1

-> 1. "The only way to achieve the impossible is to believe it is possible." - Charles Kingsleigh
 > 1. "Fall seven times, stand up eight." - Japanese Proverb
 > 1. "Strength grows in the moments when you think you can't go on but you keep going anyway." - Unknown
 > 1. "When everything seems to be going against you, remember that the airplane takes off against the wind, not with it." - Henry Ford